Khiva City Tour

 One of the largest religious schools in Khiva, Allakuli Khan Madrasah was built in the mid-19th century and is now regarded as one of the finest examples of late medieval architecture in the city.
 Its bold blue-and-white majolica blends seamlessly with the madrasah’s finely executed form, a perfect mix of beauty and balance which overwhelms with its size and stolid presence.
 With 2 floors, 99 rooms and plenty of arches and columns, Allakuli Khan Madrasah is the embodiment of traditional Khiva architecture.
 The favorite madrasah of many tourists to Khiva, it remains a must-see for visitors.
 If you have time, pop inside to tour the small medical museum which is now housed within its walls.

-Our list of Top 10 Landmarks and Attractions in Khiva just did not feel complete without mentioning a few runners-up:
+Our list of Top 10 Attractions in Khiva just did not feel complete without mentioning a few runners-up:

 - Ak Mosque: This small prayer house cannot help but attract the eye with its unusual architecture, constructed gradually over several generations.
 True to its name – Ak Mosque translates as White Mosque – its plastered white walls and dome stand apart for their enduring simplicity.